Nonlinear Multiview Analysis: Identifiability and Neural Network-assisted Implementation: Introduction

 {\bf Contributions} Bearing these questions in mind, we address both the analytical and computational aspects of nonlinear multiview analysis.
 Our detailed contributions are as follows:

 $\bullet$ {\bf Model-Based Formulation and Analysis.} We propose a multiview nonlinear mixture model that is a natural extension of the mixture model-based linear multiview analysis \cite{ibrahim2019cell,bach2005probabilistic}.
-To be specific, we model each view as a nonlinear mixture of shared and view-specific interference components, where the nonlinear distortions are unknown continuous invertible functions.
-We propose an identification criterion for extracting the \textit{shared} information across views.
+To be specific, we model each view as a nonlinear mixture of shared and view-specific interference components, where the nonlinear distortions are unknown continuous invertible functions {imposed on each of the received components}. {This distortion model is reminiscent of the {\it post-nonlinear mixture} (PNL) model in the nonlinear blind source separation literature.
+Note that the PNL model is a special nonlinear model, yet is considered effective in modeling nonlinearity in many applications---especially applications with nonlinear distortions happening on the sensor end \cite{jutten2004advances,taleb1999source,achard2005identifiability}.} We propose an identification criterion for extracting the \textit{shared} information across views.
 We show that solving the formulated problem implicitly removes the unknown nonlinearity up to trivial ambiguities---making the nonlinear multiview analysis problem boil down to a linear CCA problem.
-This means that our formulation enjoys the same identifiability properties as in the linear case \cite{ibrahim2019cell}, despite of working under a much more challenging scenario.
+This means that our formulation enjoys the same identifiability properties as {those} in the linear case \cite{ibrahim2019cell}, despite of working under a much more challenging scenario.

 $\bullet$ {\bf Neural Network-Based Algorithm Design.} Based on our formulation, we propose a neural network based implementation.
 The formulated optimization surrogate is delicately designed to realize the identification criterion in practice.
 In particular, possible trivial solutions revealed in the analysis are circumvented via a careful construction of the optimization objective and constraints.
 Based on the formulation, we propose a simple block coordinate descent (BCD) algorithm.
 The proposed implementation is compatible with existing popular neural network architectures (e.g., \textit{convolutive neural networks} (CNN) and fully connected neural networks \cite{lecun2015deep}) and is scalable for handling big data.